 Prize winners of the Championship receive their medals: Chantelle, Rob and Cassandra.
 Read more

-St Mary’s Terrace Community Hub will be the venue for the 2017 Victorian Country Chess Championship on 14 and 15 October 2017.
+St Mary’s Terrace Community Hub, Geelong will be the venue for the 2017 Victorian Country Chess Championship on 14 and 15 October 2017.
 It is centrally located, modern, bright, with very good lighting, carpeted, heated, has excellent tables and chairs and also very good toilet facilities.
 There is adequate nearby parking and free parking within a short distance.
 Read more

 Three junior members represented the Ballarat Chess Club at the 2017 Victorian Junior Open.

 Cassandra, Caitlin and Chantelle Barnett, coached by father Jasan, all put in excellent performances.
 Cassandra finished 2nd in the U18 Girls, Caitlin 3rd in the U16 Girls (with a draw against champion Lillian Lu!) and Chantelle 6th in the U12 Girls (taking out 2nd seed Kathleen Hooi on the way!)

 The new FIDE Laws of Chess are in effect since 1 July 2017.
 One thing that's new is that using two hands to promote a pawn is considered an illegal move, and during rapid and blitz games an arbiter is supposed to declare the game lost.
 Interestingly, a situation like that occurred in the blitz game Viswanathan Anand vs Vladimir Kramnik, Leuven 2017.